bakaburg1/Q-RED/README.md

   - Allow you to have an overview of problematic situations;
   - It is highly customizable, allowing three different kinds of comments and completely translatable.

-Check the wiki https://github.com/bakaburg1/Q-RED/wiki to learn how to use it!
+Check the wiki https://github.com/bakaburg1/Q-RED/wiki about how to set the app up before using it!

 **Italiano**